Anthony Morrison

 Anthony Morrison (born March 29, 1984) is an American professional mixed martial artist.
 A professional since 2004, he has competed for Bellator and the WEC.

 Background

-Originally from North Philadelphia, Anthony Morrison began boxing at the age of 14 and also competed in high school wrestling before deciding to compete in MMA professionally.
+Originally from North Philadelphia, Pennsylvania, Morrison began boxing at age 14 and competed in high school wrestling before deciding to compete in the MMA professionally.

 Mixed martial arts career

 Early career

 Morrison made his professional debut in 2004, and compiled a record of 16-8 before being signed by the WEC.

 World Extreme Cagefigthting

 Morrison made his promotional debut at WEC 46 against Mike Brown.
 He was defeated via first-round submission.

 He later returned at WEC 48 against Chad Mendes, losing via first-round submission.

 Post-WEC

 After picking up four wins in the regional circuit, Morrison faced Jared Gordon for the CCFC Featherweight Championship.
 He was defeated via first-round knockout.

 Morrison last fought in 2017, losing via unanimous decision.